How to Install a Service Mast and Riser: An NEC Guide

 What are the primary NEC requirements for a service mast installation?

 A compliant service mast installation must adhere to NEC Article 230.
-Key requirements include maintaining proper service drop clearance (NEC 230.24) over ground, driveways, and roofs; meeting point of attachment requirements (NEC 230.26); and ensuring the mast has adequate structural support, including guying if necessary (NEC 230.28).
+Key requirements include maintaining proper service drop clearance (see NEC 230.24) over ground, driveways, and roofs; meeting point of attachment requirements (NEC 230.26); and ensuring the mast has adequate structural support, including guying or bracing where NEC 230.28 or local requirements indicate it is necessary.

 When are mast guying requirements necessary for a service mast?